 Pancake tortoises feast on dry grasses and most other vegetation.
 They will take advantage of fallen fruit, and even indulge on succulents such as aloe.
-At the San Diego Zoo, they eat Bermuda hay, greens such as chard and dandelion, and other root vegetables.

 These tortoises are most active in the morning and early evening.
 This is when they venture out to find food and bask in the sun for warmth.
 They never stray too far away from their shelter.
 They only surface from rocky crevices for an hour or so at a time, to stay safe from danger.